yu-ming-chen/tp/docs/UserGuide.md

 >
 > <ins>For Windows <a href="#7-glossary">OS</a> users:</ins>
 > 1. Launch [command prompt](#7-glossary) and navigate to the path of the home folder for NUSave.
-> 2. Enter the following command: `java -jar nusave.java` as seeen in Figure 4.1 below.
+> 2. Enter the following command: `java -jar nusave.java` as seen in Figure 4.1 below:
 >
 > ![Example of launching NUSave using command prompt](images/QuickStartScreenShots/4_1_commandPrompt.png)
 >